© 2018 – 2021 GWEN DEWAR, PH.D., ALL RIGHTS RESERVED

 Nobody is born pre-programmed to defer to authority.

-toddler years, children are inclined to follow their impulses, and
+During the toddler years, children are inclined to follow their impulses, and they often do.

 In fact, the most ancient approach to early childhood – practiced by hunter-gatherers – is to avoid issuing commands.